 - Fix Device Not Migrated Error on Windows 10

-We hope this guide was helpful and you were able to learn how to increase WiFi internet speed.
+We hope this guide was helpful and you were able to increase WiFi internet speed.
 Let us know which method worked for you the best.
 Also, if you have any queries or suggestions regarding this article, then feel free to drop them in the comments section.